eclipse-theia/theia-website/src/docs/tree_widget.md

 Under the hood, the tree expansion is handled by the `TreeExpansionService` implementation which, in its default implementation, maintains the `expanded` state of `ExpandableTreeNode`, sends events related to expanding and collapsing subtrees, and also calls `Tree.refresh()` for the expanded node.

-The `refresh()` method in turn calls `resolveChildren()` which can be implemented to asyncronously provide the child nodes for the given parent.
+The `refresh()` method in turn calls `resolveChildren()` which can be implemented to asynchronously provide the child nodes for the given parent.
 As a bonus, `Tree.refresh()` marks the node as `busy` until the promise is resolved, leading to a nice busy marker in the form of a spinning circle if the promise is not resolved within a certain amount of time (800ms).
 This can be observed in this demo code due to the `wait(2000)` call.

 ## Tree Items with Checkboxes